 The ease of use is a major advantage, but you should know that putting time and effort into shopping around and comparing different options can pay off.

-While securing financing through a bank or credit union of your choice makes the process of getting a new car more complex, there are credit unions advertising lower APRs for Tesla loans.
+While securing financing through a bank or credit union of your choice makes the process of getting a new car more complex, some credit unions advertise lower APRs for Tesla loans.

 Depending on your credit score and financing situation, you might be able to qualify for better terms than the ones Tesla offers.